Ipotrick/Daxa/wiki/Tutorial.md

 To access any of Daxa's functionality in shaders, one must include the daxa.inl.
 This header is used for shaders and shared files (those will be discussed later).

 In Daxa all resource access in shader is bindless.
-To read a buffer, one must enable buffer pointers for their type with DAXA_ENABLE_BUFFER_PTR, then pass the buffer device address in a push constant, to then access it with the deref operator in the shader.
+To read a buffer, one must enable buffer pointers for their type with `DAXA_DECL_BUFFER_PTR`, then pass the buffer device address in a push constant, to then access it with the deref operator in the shader.
 In this particular case, we also use the [] operator to perform pointer arithmetic, adding the vertex offset onto the base pointer. `BufferPtr`s act like normal pointers in that case, the syntax is just a bit different.

 Now we go over the shared file.